jamescooke/blog/content/1708-aaa-extract-arrange.rst

 Benefits of extraction
 ----------------------

-The extraction process results in a pair of tests with a single fixture that fit the AAA pattern that I advocated in Part 1 of this series.
-The resulting code's structure has a number of advantages for the future of the test suite:
+The result of the extraction process is a pair of tests with a single fixture.
+The tests fit the AAA pattern that I advocated in Part 1 of this series and the resulting code's structure has a number of advantages for the future of the test suite:

 * Continued development on the fixture can happen using TDD [#tdd]_ by adding